Filed from my favorite rug

 Check the block, keep the pack together, and monitor all ball-related sit-uations.

-That is the whole gig, more or less.
+That is the whole gig, give or take one emergency cheese hearing.

 Today’s mood